All Episodes

 So basically, they used fake identifying information to get benefits from the state of New York.

-Okay, and get if um basically pandemic relief programs using fake I they applied for benefits to the state under false identities.
+They applied for benefits to the state under false identities.

 The addresses associated with the accounts, which were provided by the defendants and their co-conspirators, were not the victims' true addresses, but were instead addresses controlled by the defendants and their co-conspirators, including residences of the defendants located in the Eastern District of New York and elsewhere.

-Therefore, key bank sent debit cards in the victims' names via the United States mail to defendants and their co-conspirators rather than the victims.
+Therefore, Key Bank sent debit cards in the victims' names via the United States mail to defendants and their co-conspirators rather than the victims.

 You now have just went into federal territory.

-Uh Circ V94, glad to see the Fed is stream.
+Cirque V94, glad to see the Fed is stream.

-Um, so uh aka our fitness Fridays, because I know a lot of you guys have questions on fitness.
+So, aka our fitness Fridays, because I know a lot of you guys have questions on fitness.

 So that's what I'm leaning towards doing in the future.

-Uh any other chats?
+Any other chats?

-Uh Cardi Bans, two bucks.
+Cardi Bands, two bucks.

-Yes, uh, academics was actually here earlier, guys.
+Academics is actually here earlier, guys.

 We're doing some work.

-Um, I think I might do a show with him later after this one.
+I think I might do a show with him later after this one.

-Uh, we're gonna cover a case for his off the record.
+We're going to cover a case for his off the record.

-So uh shout out to academics.
+So shout out to academics.

-By own BBL going free five bucks.
+Buy on BBO going free five bucks.

-Someone use my real name and info to legally get New York State um unemployment insurance they which was 7k before the NY State Department of Labor contacted me.
+Someone used my real name and info to legally get New York State unemployment insurance.

-LOL wonder if it was the woo.
+Hello, I wonder if it was the Wu.

 It probably was them, bro.